yarisvt/tyk-docs/tyk-docs/static/include/create-portal-entry-include.md

 ![Description form][4]

-### Step 5: Enable the API
+### Step 5: Show the API

-An API will not be published until you mark it as active.
-Ensure this option is selected, otherwise the API entry will not appear:
+An API will not be published until you select **Show API**:

 ![API active checkbox][5]

+### Step 6: Add Documentation
+You can add import documentation in the following formats:
+* From a Swagger file
+* From a Swagger URL
+* From API Blueprint

+From v1.4, you can add your documentation before or after saving your API.

+![Add Docs][8]

 ### Step 6: Save the API

-You'll notice that you haven't added any docs yet.
-You can only add these after you have created the API.

-To save the API, click the `update` button:
+To save the API, click **Update**.

-![Update button location][6]

 ### Step 7: Take a look